Military Voters Act: Background

 With the Conscription Crisis of 1917 in full swing, Prime Minister Robert Borden was anxious to produce a solution to the manpower problem that Canada had been experiencing as the war drew on.
 With the main opposition to conscription coming from his French-speaking ministers, the Prime Minister favoured the creation of a coalition government of Conservatives and Liberals.
 It was believed that this was the best means to introduce mandatory service in the military.
 Although Sir Wilfrid Laurier, the Liberal party leader, understood the need for a coalition government in order to withstand the war, he was opposed to the implementation of conscription.
 Prime Minister Borden, however, was able to convince several key Liberal members to join his Union government.
 It was prior to the dissolution of Parliament that two bills were created to increase Borden’s chances of getting the coalition government elected.
 The bills were the Wartime Elections Act and the Military Voters Act.

 Voting under the act

-The Military Voters Act was introduced in August 1917 and gave the vote to all Canadian soldiers regardless of their period of residence in the country.
+The Military Voters Act was introduced in August 1917 and gave the vote to all Canadian sailors and soldiers regardless of their period of residence in the country.
 Notably, this even included status Indians in the military, a provision which made the 1917 election the only federal election prior to 1960 in which any status Indians could vote.